TR EN

 Week Preparatory Topics(Subjects) Method

 1 Introduction to syllabus.
-Introduction to course materials Introduction of the existing project to be studied during the semester, explanation of residential-office operations within a garden setting, and demonstration of interior and exterior functional diagrams.
-Visual Demonstration over PowerPoint Presentation
+Introduction to course materials Presentation of the current project to be worked on during the term, explanation of the operation of the residential (and optionally office) (home-office) structure in the context of a landscape area, demonstration of examples of interior and exterior space function diagrams.
+Preparation of Scenario and Analysis sheets.
+PowerPoint Presentation

-7 Alternative Sketch Works complying with the concept and function, Research on dwelling office in a place with garden Continuation of sketch and 3D modeling studies of the residential-office space within a garden setting at 1:50 scale.
-Analysis on sketches and mock-up over Face to Face Evaluation
+7 Alternative Sketch Works complying with the concept and function, Research on dwelling office in a place with garden 1.
+Jury (Midterm delivery): Feedback based on the evaluation of the prepared sheets and technical drawings within the current project.
+Face to Face Evaluation

-11 Alternative Sketch Works complying with the concept and function, Research on surface dressing of dwelling office in a place with garden Lecture on interior surface finishes for a garden-based residential-office; sketching studies on the existing project at 1:20 scale.
-Analysis on sketches over PowerPoint Presentation and Over Face to Face Evaluation
+11 Alternative Sketch Works complying with the concept and function, Research on surface dressing of dwelling office in a place with garden Preparation of ceiling and lighting plans at a scale of 1/50 in accordance with technical drawing rules and floor plans drawn within the scope of the current project.
+Face to Face Evaluation

-12 Alternative Sketch Works complying with the concept and function, Research on surface dressing of dwelling office in a place with garden Lecture on interior and exterior lighting and accessories in a garden-based residential-office; sketching studies at 1:20 scale.
-Analysis on sketches over PowerPoint Presentation and Over Face to Face Evaluation
+12 Alternative Sketch Works complying with the concept and function, Research on surface dressing of dwelling office in a place with garden Working on the facade and landscape relationships of the current project and developing 1/20 and 1/10 details.
+Face to Face Evaluation

-13 Alternative Sketch Works complying with the concept and function, Research on surface dressing of dwelling office in a place with garden Lecture on interior gardens and terraces; drawing exercises on the existing project at 1:20 scale (preparation of drawings related to interior gardens and terraces) and development of regional drawings at 1:20 scale, along with point details at 1:10 and 1:5 scales.
-Analysis on drawing over PowerPoint Presentation and Over Face to Face Evaluation
+13 Alternative Sketch Works complying with the concept and function, Research on surface dressing of dwelling office in a place with garden Development of facade, landscape, and interior drawings on the existing project at a scale of 1/50, and development of details at scales of 1/20 and 1/10.
+Face to Face Evaluation

-14 Alternative Sketch Works complying with the concept and function, Research on surface dressing of dwelling office in a place with garden Lecture on preparing a presentation file, development of regional drawings at 1:20 scale, and refinement of point details at 1:10 and 1:5 scales; final 3D modeling and rendering studies.
-Evaluating Drawings and Final Mock-up Over Face to Face Evaluation
+14 Alternative Sketch Works complying with the concept and function, Research on surface dressing of dwelling office in a place with garden Preparation of 3D models and renderings that describe the spatial relationships, atmosphere, and concept of the current project.
+Face to Face Evaluation

-15 Alternative Sketch Works complying with the concept and function, Research on surface dressing of dwelling office in a place with garden Review of presentation file preparations, completion of drawing studies at 1:50, 1:20, 1:10, and 1:5 scales, and execution of 3D modeling and rendering tasks.
-Evaluating Drawings and Final Mock-up Over Face to Face Evaluation
+15 Alternative Sketch Works complying with the concept and function, Research on surface dressing of dwelling office in a place with garden 2.
+Jury (Final submission): Evaluation of the prepared sheets and technical drawings within the scope of the current project Face to Face Evaluation

 16 - FINAL EXAM -